PedroMTQ/hydrosat_pdqueiros/README.md

 Now run:

 ```

+# if the namespace does not exist
+kubectl create namespace hydrosat-pdqueiros
+# create the secret with the necessary env vars (if it doesnt exist)
+# make sure you always check the if you have the secret with
+kubectl describe secret hydrosat-pdqueiros-secret -n hydrosat-pdqueiros
+# if you don't run the command below
+kubectl create secret generic hydrosat-pdqueiros-secret --from-env-file=.env -n hydrosat-pdqueiros

 # set minikube config
 kubectl config use-context minikube
 # and check it
 kubectl config view
 kubectl config set-context minikube --namespace hydrosat-pdqueiros --cluster minikube --user=hydrosat-pdqueiros

 # get dagster chart
 helm repo add dagster https://dagster-io.github.io/helm